trustedtomato/decharge/README.md

-# JLessX
+# JlessX

-JLessX is a very-static site generator.
+JlessX is a very-static site generator.
-It doesn't emit JavaScript by default but is built on JSX, so the result is JLessX I guess.
+It doesn't emit JavaScript by default but is built on JSX, so the result is JlessX I guess.

 ## Why?
 I tried out Astro, but the IDE support was really bad on my computer,